-9.5 Conflict of Interest
+4. Conflicts of Interest

 Governors should act with the utmost integrity and objectivity and in the best interests of the Trust in performing their duties.
 They should not use their position for personal advantage or seek to gain preferential treatment.
-They should declare any conflicts of interest which may arise and should not vote on any such matters.
+They should declare any conflicts of interest which may arise at the earliest opportunity.
+If such a declaration proves to be, or becomes, inaccurate or incomplete, a further declaration must be made.
+It is then for the Chair to advise whether it is necessary for the governor to refrain from participating in discussion of the item or withdraw from the meeting.
 If in any doubt they should seek advice from the Trust Secretary.
-It is important that conflicts of interest are addressed and are seen to be actioned in the interests of the trust and all individuals concerned.
+It is important that conflicts of interest are addressed and are seen to be actioned in the interests of the Trust and all individuals concerned.